Analysis | As GOP scurries from Trump’s Putin praise, Trump Jr. offers a novel explanation

 Asked the same question on Wednesday, House Minority Leader Kevin McCarthy (R-Calif.) offered an even more direct rebuke of Trump’s comments.
 McCarthy said: “I do not think anything’s savvy or genius about Putin.
 I think Putin is evil.
 He’s a dictator.
 And I think he’s murdering people right now.”

-That’s notable, in that McCarthy has made great pains toward better relations with Trump than his Senate counterpart, and he seems acutely aware of how much Trump could torpedo his bid for the speakership if Republicans retake Congress.
-Even Kevin McCarthy wasn’t really mincing words on this.
+That’s notable, in that McCarthy has taken greater pains to establish better relations with Trump than his Senate counterpart has, and McCarthy seems acutely aware of how much Trump could torpedo his bid for the speakership if Republicans retake Congress.

-Finally — and perhaps most interestingly — came a new move from former North Carolina governor Pat McCrory (R), who is running for Senate.
+Finally — and perhaps most interesting — came a new move from former North Carolina governor Pat McCrory (R), who is running for the U.S. Senate.
 Rather than merely offer an opposing view about Putin’s “genius” and “savvy,” he’s actually making his opponent’s defense of Trump’s comments into an issue in his primary.

 “As Ukrainians bled and died,” McCrory says in a new ad, “Congressman [Ted] Budd excused their killer.”

 Budd’s comments were more nuanced than Trump’s.
 Budd called Putin “a very intelligent actor” who had “strategic reasons” for the invasion, which included a desire to “protect his southern flank.”
-But he also emphasized that Putin was “evil” — something Trump has taken significant care to avoid.
+But he also emphasized that Putin was “evil” — something Trump has taken significant care to avoid saying.
 McCrory, of course, connects none of this to Trump — which would be suicide in a GOP primary — but that’s the logical extension of it.
-And in fact, the comments McCrory isolates were made in the context of Budd defending Trump, who has endorsed him.
+And, in fact, the comments McCrory isolates were made in the context of Budd’s defending Trump, who has endorsed him.

-McCrory isn’t even the only Republican in the North Carolina primary who seems to regard this attempt to shoehorn nuance into views of Putin as corrosive; in a little-noticed tweet, fellow hopeful Rep. Mark Walker tweeted two days after Trump’s comments that the “the undertones of Putin praise is insane.”
+McCrory isn’t even the only Republican in the North Carolina primary who seems to regard this attempt to shoehorn nuance into views of Putin as corrosive; in a little-noticed tweet, a fellow hopeful, former U.S. representative Mark Walker tweeted two days after Trump’s comments that the “the undertones of Putin praise is insane.”
 McCrory isn’t really in the Trump mold, but Walker had angled for Trump’s endorsement.

 All of this comes on top of Trump and others gently walking back their increasingly problematic comments legitimizing Putin or suggesting Ukraine wasn’t anyone’s concern.